 What is User Management?

 This is recommended for advanced users who understand the concept of user roles.
 The User Management feature enables sites to track Test Administrator usage of CNS Vital Signs and provides means for access control to the application and its features.
 To enable the User Management CLICK on the MENU button found in the top left hand corner of the initial CNS Vital Signs test screen (directly across from Help).
 Click on the Preferences button.
 Click on the Users Tab.
 When User Management is enabled for the first time it will request a System Administrator password.
 In order to provide security to the configuration parameters, this password is required to access Preferences and a new feature, View Log, whilst User Management is enabled.
 Once User Management is enabled the System Administrator will be able to add, modify, and delete Test Administrator users to the local software.

 Any patient presenting with a complaint of cognitive or brain related deficits or neurological or psychiatric conditions may benefit from being evaluated with CNS Vital Signs.
 The test was designed to be self-administered; however, younger children and older adults who take the test often need a family member with them to ensure that they understand the instructions.

 Individuals who are unable to read should not take CNS Vital Signs.
 CNS Vital Signs is not appropriate for older adults who are severely demented.
 Individuals with MMSE scores less than 20 may not be able to perform some of the more complicated tests.
 There are "spacebar" only tests for individuals who may be impaired.

 Can the test subject be left alone during testing?

-Yes, CNS Vital Signs was designed for self-administration.
+Yes, if a patient is organized enough to be able to read and follow directions they should be able to take the tests.
+CNS Vital Signs was designed for self-administration.
 It is sometimes helpful to ask a technician or a family member to sit in with an elderly or young test taker to assure test instruction comprehension.

 What are the optimal CNS Vital Signs test taking conditions?